 Why You Should Hire An Attorney For Your Arraignment

 The first appearance before the court is called an arraignment.
-At the arraignment, the judge can impose bail.
-Bail is the amount of security (cash or bond) a court requires a defendant to post prior to that person being released from custody.
+At the arraignment, the judge can impose bail if you are charged with a qualifying offense.
+Bail is the amount of security (cash, secured bond, partially secured bond, or unsecured bond) a court requires a defendant to post prior to that person being released from custody.
 The purpose of bail in New York state courts is to ensure that a defendant returns for all his or her future court appearances.
+And a judge must impose the “least restrictive conditions” which will ensure a defendant returns to court.

-Being released from custody after your arraignment, either on bail or on your own recognizance, is important and may have a dramatic effect on the outcome of the criminal matter.
+Being released from custody after your arraignment – either on bail, on your own recognizance, or with other conditions – is important and may have a dramatic effect on the outcome of the criminal matter.
 A defendant who is at liberty can more meaningfully assist his or her attorney in the defense of the criminal case.

 Bail Reduction After Arraignment